 So the picture that now emerges is not that of a hard-headed businessman, but of a man who had no interest in money or property himself and was content to let his wife manage his affairs for him.
 In other words, we see the very epitome of the unworldly poet the worshipers of the Divine Bard look for.

 William Shakespeare ‘Gent’

 Much is also made of the fact that William Shakespeare was buried in Stratford-upon-Avon without any fanfare or acknowledgement of his literary achievements.
 In the parish register he was called simply ‘gent’, a reference to his landholdings rather than his career as a poet.
-He was buried in a grave that does not even bear his name and the famous monument was not erected until several years after his death.
-This is claimed as proof that not only was he not the true author of the plays, but he was not even a writer.
+He was buried in a grave that does not even bear his name and the famous monument was not erected until several years after his death. (see The Mystery of the Stratford Monument) This is claimed as proof that not only was he not the true author of the plays, but he was not even a writer.

 However, there is a simple reason for his low-key burial.
 As the Crystals record, in 1603, Stratford’s Puritan aldermen banned the performance of any plays in the town and discouraged visits by players.
 In such an environment, it is perfectly understandable that his family would not want to admit to Shakespeare’s theatrical history.